 Today, I am routinely amazed at the world’s lack of sound reasoning based on established fact.
 I am mortified by how many people feel disdain for science.

-The strongly believe the scientific method is the only accurate way to evaluate the world.
+I strongly believe the scientific method is the only accurate way to evaluate the world.
 I can’t help but look at the world through science-colored glasses.
 Trust me, there are lots of advantages to doing so.

 Today, facts are often thrown out the window in favor of wild speculation and agenda-driven lies.
 I feel like a large part of the blame for this lies with the sorry state of our news media.
 I worked in the news media for about 20 years so have a lot of experience with this issue.